-It is a violation of this policy to retaliate in any way against an individual or a group because the individual or group made a Formal Complaint of sexual harassment, was the subject of such a Formal Complaint, or otherwise participated in the College's investigation of such a Formal Complaint.
+It is a violation of this policy to retaliate in any way against an individual or a group because the individual or group made a report concerning sexual misconduct, was the subject of such a report, or otherwise participated in the College's investigation of such a report.

 The College recognizes that retaliation can take many forms, may be committed by an individual or a group against an individual or a group, and that a Respondent can also be the subject of retaliation by the Complainant or a third party.
 The College will take immediate and responsive action to any report of retaliation and may pursue disciplinary action as appropriate.
-The Title IX Coordinator will review all reports of retaliation and determine whether to impose immediate corrective action or whether to refer the report for investigation pursuant to the processes identified in this policy.
-In making this determination, the Title IX Coordinator may consult with others, including the Deputy Title IX Coordinator for Students.
-An individual who in good faith makes a Formal Complaint of sexual harassment, is the subject of such a Formal Complaint, or otherwise participates in the College's investigation of such a Formal Complaint may not be subject to retaliation even if the Formal Complaint is later not proven.
+The VP of Human Resources will review all reports of retaliation allegedly committed by CC employees and visitors and will determine whether to impose immediate corrective action.
+The Associate Provost will review all reports of retaliation allegedly committed by CC students and determine whether to impose immediate corrective action or whether to refer the report for investigation pursuant to the processes identified in this policy.
+In making this determination, the VP of Human Resources and/or the Associate Provost may consult with others.
+An individual who in good faith reports sexual misconduct, is the subject of such a report, or otherwise participates in the College's investigation of such a report may not be subject to retaliation even if the report is later not proven.

-V. Interim Supportive Measures
+VI.
+Interim Measures

-Upon receipt of a Formal Complaint of sexual harassment, the College will provide interim supportive measures and reasonable protective measures to a Complainant and a Respondent to prevent further acts of harassment, and to provide a safe educational and work environment.
-The College will determine the necessity and scope of any interim supportive measures.
-Interim supportive measures are non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, to the Complainant or the Respondent before or after the filing of a formal complaint.
-Such measures are designed to restore or preserve equal access to the College's education programs or activities without unreasonably burdening the other party.
-Even when a Complainant or Respondent does not specifically request that interim protective action be taken, the College, after conducting an individualized safety and risk analysis and determined an immediate threat to physical health or safety, may choose to impose interim supportive measures at its discretion to ensure the safety of any individual, the broader College community, or the integrity of the review process.
+Upon receipt of a report of sexual misconduct, the College will provide interim support and reasonable protective measures to prevent further acts of misconduct, and to provide a safe educational and work environment.
+The College will determine the necessity and scope of any interim measures.
+Even when a Complainant or Respondent does not specifically request that protective action be taken, the College may choose to impose interim measures at its discretion to ensure the safety of any individual, the broader CC community, or the integrity of the review process.

-Students seeking such assistance should speak with the Title IX Coordinator or the Deputy Title IX Coordinator for Students, who will coordinate such requests on behalf of the student.
+Students seeking such assistance should speak with the Associate Provost, who will coordinate such requests on behalf of the student.
+Employees seeking such assistance should speak with the VP of Human Resources, who will coordinate such requests on behalf of the employee.
 The College will maintain contact with the parties to ensure that all concerns are being addressed.

-All individuals are encouraged to report concerns about the failure of another individual to abide by any restrictions imposed by an interim supportive measure.
+All individuals are encouraged to report concerns about the failure of another individual to abide by any restrictions imposed by an interim measure.
 The College will take immediate and responsive action to enforce measures previously ordered or implemented by the College.

 The College may impose any remedy that can be tailored to the involved parties to achieve the goals of this policy, even if not specifically listed here.
-The range of interim supportive measures may include, but are not limited to:
+The range of interim measures may include: